wp-plugins/wp-miniaudioplayer/wp-miniAudioPlayer/readme.txt

 * @ excluded = a string containing the CSS class for audio links that should not be converted into player.

 == Changelog ==

+= 0.9.6 =
+* bug fix: Solved a problem on changing the title of the audio player via the TinyMCE editor window.

 = 0.9.5 =
 * Improve: Now you can set the with of the player as percentage; it is not a liquid behaviour as the width will be transformed into pixel unit but it allow a responsive behavior cross devices.